Skip to content

 Dance history in action - Dance On Ensemble performs iconic works, with contemporary responses

 That Julidans is experiencing a strong edition was actually already evident with the bold and delightful opening night.
 That performance invited you to think about what dance is.
-Making Dances - Dancing Replies makes you ponder the same question, but in a very different way.
+Making Dances - Dancing Replies makes you think about the same question, but in a very different way.
 Dance On Ensemble, the Berlin-based company with dancers over 40, performed works by...

 Formation of the Fasci di combattimento (the Black Shirts) Milan, Piazza San Sepolcro, 23 March 1919 We look out on Piazza San Sepolcro.
 Barely a hundred people.
 All men who don't count.
 We are few and we are dead.
-They wait for me to speak, but I have nothing to say.
+They are waiting for me to speak, but I have nothing to say.
 The stage is empty, awash with eleven million corpses,...

 'Writing has been my salvation.'
 The troubled life story of Vamba Sherif